steelesh/Library/README.md

 # IT3047C Final Project

-We chose option 1 of the final project where it holds a databse of our favorite books
+We chose option 1 of the final project where it holds a database of our favorite books

 # Features